 If you would like to look inside the Chapel, the Oahe Visitor Center next door has a key.
-The Center is open Memorial Day through Labor Day from 9 a.m. to 5 p.m.
-To view the Chapel outside these hours, contact the South Dakota State Historical Society at 773-3458 Monday through Friday, 8 a.m. to 5 p.m.
+The Center is open daily Memorial Day through Labor Day from 9 a.m. to 4 p.m.
+From Labor Day to Memorial Day, it is open 9 a.m. to 4 p.m.
+Monday through Friday.

 The Pierre-Fort Pierre Ministerial Association hosts ecumenical services at 8 a.m. every Sunday from Memorial Day through Labor Day.
 Services are open to the public.
-Click here to see a schedule of host churches.
+Click here in May 2017 to see a schedule of host churches.

 The Oahe Chapel is available for rentals.
 It's a lovely location for events such as a wedding, baptism, or memorial service.
 Find out how to rent the Chapel by clicking here.